outdreamer/build-a-cure-1/docs/to_do.md

 # Structural:

+  - supported_synonyms should be a reverse map for quick access

+  - replace all stem = stemmer.stem(word) with stem = get_stem(word)

+  - after youre done standardizing replace_phrases & synonyms - remove all the processing code done in pieces to make sure its done right away before adding to articles array

+  - test replace_phrases_in_line until its good

+  - verify output from get_relationships_from_clauses with tree parsing to identify related words in sentences

-  - remove nouns, verbs, adverbs & adjectives from all relevant object indexes:
+  - finish get_topic & remove_unnecessary_words to filter irrelevant nouns, verbs, adverbs & adjectives from all object indexes:
     - common nouns ("associate", "multi-resolution", "delicate", "order", "disorders", "expression/activity")
     - also proper noun names: ''M.D..''
     - remove plural form of duplicate objects in sets
     - make sure this is the same line in functions: expression/activity

+  - make all_vars global variable & remove from params

-  - check that noun_phrases is catching all the phrase you need it to, otherwise your clause -> modifier -> relationship logic will suck
+  - check that noun_phrases is catching all the phrases you need it to for clause -> modifier -> relationship logic otherwise check for verb_phrases

-  - see if theres a function to pull VP: Verb Phrase

-  - consolidate leave_in_pos

-  - integrate conditions/symptoms and treatments/compounds schemas
+  - integrate conditions/symptoms and treatments/compounds schemas (this would be a nice way to test get_attribute function to find differentiating props)

 ## Relationships

-  - validate your output from get_relationships_from_clauses with tree parsing to identify related words in sentences
+  - if you finish get_active, rearrange_sentence, remove_unnecessary_words, get_modifier & generate_abstract_patterns,
+    you can just enter patterns for most medical get_object functions

+  - use conceptual_clause_map to sort your logic in get_conditionals

+  - build an index of modifiers based on phrase data of words frequently found together

   - use prev_word & next_word in get_modifier

 ## Synonyms

+  - organize synonyms
+    keywords are for sentence and index-type identification object lists are for index-type identification
+    replacement lists are for mapping
+    prefixes/suffixes are for partial index-type identification
+    patterns are for logic application & index-type identification

+  - add phrase parsing to synonym identification (match "a b" rather than just "a" or "b")

   - do a check for full keyword matching before adding a partial match
     compounds: 'disease'